durian888/python_lesson_fake_data/07-defensive.md

 In practice,
 scientists tend to do the following:

-0.  *Create and test with artificial data*
+1.  *Test with artificial data*
-	While we write our program, we should create artifical data that mimics our expected real data but exaggerates the features we wish to detect.
+	While we write our program, we can create artifical data that mimics our expected real data but exaggerates the features we wish to detect.
 By doing this, we have a way of validating that our program is actually performing the processing we want as the exaggerated features should show a strong response